-In the funding agreement, we make it clear that NPO-Ts should not assume investment beyond their current agreement.
-Whilst we intend to run a simplified application process to enable successful NPO-Ts to apply for funding for 1 April 2025 - 31 March 2026, providing they have established a main (and registered) office located in an Arts Council area in England (outside of London) no later than 31 October 2024 and have met the terms of the 2023-25 funding agreement to date, any future investment will involve an application process and the timing of this will depend on Government budget announcements.
+In the funding agreement, we make it clear that NPOs should not assume investment beyond their current agreement.
+Any future investment beyond the 2023-26 investment period will involve an application process and the timing of this will depend on Government budget announcements.
 We will provide as much notice as possible about when applications will be welcomed, along with details of other information we will need.